simplicity-js/simplicity/.github/DOCUMENTATION.md

 config.set("app.timezone", "UTC");
 ```

 ## Routing
-Routing is the process of writing code to handle incoming HTTP requests.
+Routing is the process of writing code to handle incoming requests to our application.
-A router's task is to define routes and their associated handlers.
+A router's task is to map requests to corresponding request handlers.
-A request handler's task is to respond to incoming HTTP requests.
+The request handlers then respond to the appropriate HTTP requests as they come in.
-In Simplicity, a request handler can be a controller instance or a closure.
+In Simplicity, a request handler can be a controller method or a closure.

 ### Routing Basics
 [//]: # ()